kimruddock/pawelgrzybek.github.io/_drafts/2016-05-10-pinterest-style-layout-with-bricky.md

   };

-  // Instantiate new Bricky & invoke it var test = new Bricky(pref);
+  // Instantiate new Bricky & invoke it var mySuperLayout = new Bricky(pref);
-  test.start();
+  mySuperLayout.start();
 </script>
 ```

-Hopefully you find it useful.
+Hopefully you found it useful.
 If you decide to use it on your porject, please send me a link - I'll be ultra proud and happy.
 Please report bugs and share your suggestions.
 Bye :*